MarkoNo-Code/Ausgetrunken-Docs/terms-of-service.md

 ## Geographic Restrictions

-The App is intended for users in [your target regions/countries].
-We make no claims that the App is accessible or appropriate outside these areas.
-If you access the App from other locations, you do so at your own risk and are responsible for compliance with local laws.
+The App is primarily intended for users in Germany.
+We make no claims that the App is accessible or appropriate outside Germany.
+If you access the App from other locations, you do so at your own risk and are responsible for compliance with local laws, particularly regarding alcohol regulations.

 ## Dispute Resolution

 ### Governing Law

-These Terms are governed by the laws of [Your Country/State], without regard to conflict of law principles.
+These Terms are governed by the laws of Switzerland, without regard to conflict of law principles.

 ### Arbitration